augustianne/DeviceDetectorBundle/README.md

                     - 'acme_frontend_about_us'
 ```

-2. Simple desktop to mobile redirection but render desktop view for tablets.
+__2. Simple desktop to mobile redirection but render desktop view for tablets.__

 ```
 device_detector: